riceissa/wikipedia-decline/README.markdown

     "A pagename cannot contain any of the following
     characters: # \< \> [ ] | { } \_ (which all have special meanings in wiki
     syntax)".
-    This makes them particularly useful to use as delimiters.)
+    This makes them particularly attractive to use as delimiters.)

 9. Copy the page and paste into a local file and save.
 10. Press the back button in your browser.